 The database collects information about supply and demand of skills for all the Republic of Ireland.
 It provides information on employment trends and the employment outlook for various occupations; information on other characteristics of those employed in each occupation - their age, gender, whether they are typically self-employed or employees, and whether they are typically working full-time or part-time.
 The occupations are grouped into 9 broad occupational groups.

 The database represents an effective tool for timely analysis and forecasting of the labour market at occupational level.
-Minister for Education, Joe McHugh, has cited the National Skills Bulletin as providing 'an excellent insight into the current standing of the workforce which will assist with any education and training interventions that may be required into the future'.
+In 2023 Minister for Further Education, Simon Harris, described the National Skills Bulletin as "an excellent resource which continues to inform education and training provision, career choices and skills policy."

 Unknown